The Québec maritime Blog

 Day 2 (AM): Natashquan

 To complete your adventure, head to Natashquan (which means “where we hunt bear” in the Innu language) at the end of Route 138.
 You’ll need at least a whole morning to discover the secrets and treasures of this village located in Innu territory, which is also the birthplace of famous Québec poet and singer/songwriter Gilles Vigneault.
-A land of legends, music and poetry, this municipality at the edge of the world is renowned for its Innucadie Stories and Legends Festival, which takes place in July.
+A land of legends, music and poetry, this municipality at the edge of the world is renowned for the Innucadie Stories and Legends Festival, which takes place in July.

 To learn more about local history, visit Les Galets, former fishing warehouses that became a heritage site in 2005; the church, one of the oldest in Côte-Nord, which was built from two shipwrecked boats; and the Vieille École, an old school, which has been restored and turned into a museum dedicated to Gilles Vigneault.
 Be sure to also stop in at the Copacte Natashquan tourism office for information about what’s going on in the village during your stay.